-- 4. Only two non-continuous 90-day regimens shall be authorized in a one-year period.
-Perinatal and criminal justice clients shall receive a longer length of stay based on medical necessity.
-Pursuant to STC 134 (c), Perinatal clients shall receive lengths of stay up to the length of the pregnancy and postpartum period (60 days after the pregnancy ends).
-Pursuant to STC 141, if extended lengths of stay for criminal justice offenders are needed and provided, other county identified funds can be used.
-Services to incarcerated inmates are not reimbursable through the DMC-ODS waiver. - 5.
-The components of Residential Treatment Services include intake, individual and group counseling, family therapy, patient education, safeguarding medications, collateral services, crisis intervention services, treatment planning, transportation services and discharge services. - 6.
-The Contractor shall ensure Residential Level 3.1 (Clinically Managed Low-Intensity Residential Services) as part of the DMC-ODS implementation in the first-year of this Intergovernmental Agreement.
-The Contractor shall ensure that Residential Level 3.3 (Clinically Managed Population-Specific High Intensity Residential Services) and 3.5 (Clinically Managed Population-Specific High-Intensity Residential Services) for both adults and adolescents as part of the DMC-ODS implementation by or before the end of the third year of this Intergovernmental Agreement. - 7.
-For clients in Residential Treatment Services, case management shall be provided to coordinate care with ancillary service providers and facilitate transitions between levels of care. - 8.
-Contractor shall provide referrals to out-of-county facilities and shall enter into contractual agreements with those facilities for Residential Level 3.3 and 3.5.
-For Residential Level 3.7 (Medically Monitored Intensive Inpatient Services) and Level 4.0 (Medically Managed Intensive Inpatient Services), the Contractor shall coordinate care with managed care plans, regional chemical dependency recovery hospitals or other regional hospitals, who are responsible for providing authorization for and managing the Inpatient benefit.
-In all instances, the Contractor shall ensure 42 CFR Part 2 compliant releases are in place in order to coordinate care with inpatient and out-of-county facilities accepting DMC beneficiaries that are Contra Costa County residents.
+- 7. Pursuant to STC 138 (c), perinatal clients shall receive lengths of stay up to the length of the pregnancy and postpartum period (60 days after the pregnancy ends). - 8.
+The Contractor shall make available to adult beneficiaries and adolescents beneficiaries age 18 and over ASAM LOC designations for 3.1 (Clinically Managed Low-Intensity Residential Services), and 3.5 (Clinically Managed Population-Specific High-Intensity Residential Services). - 9.
+The Contractor shall make available to adolescent beneficiaries age 17 and under ASAM LOC designations for 3.5 (Clinically Managed Population-Specific High-Intensity Residential Services) by or before the end of the first-year of this Intergovernmental Agreement. - 10.
+The Contractor shall make available to beneficiaries ASAM LOC designation 3.3 (Clinically Managed Population-High Intensity Residential Services) as part of the DMC-ODS implementation by or before the end of the third-year of this Intergovernmental Agreement. - 11.
+For Residential Level 3.7 (Medically Monitored Intensive Inpatient Services) and Level 4.0 (Medically Managed Intensive Inpatient Services), the Contractor shall coordinate care with managed care plans, who are responsible for providing authorization for and managing the Inpatient benefit.
+In all instances, the Contractor shall ensure 42 CFR Part 2 compliant releases are in place in order to coordinate care with inpatient and out-of-county facilities accepting DMC beneficiaries that are Alameda County residents.

-K. Case Management
+J. Case Management

-In addition to the general case management requirements outlined in Article III.R of Exhibit A, Attachment I, the Contractor shall comply with the following Contractor specific case management requirements:
+In addition to the general case management requirements outlined in Article III.R of Exhibit A, Attachment I the Contractor shall comply with the following Contractor specific case management requirements: